alexpos/wpq/_posts/2012-11-03-eu-cookie-law.md

 tags: [ plugins ]
 layout: post
 title: "EU Cookie-law"
-tweet: "EU Cookie Law: start with http://www.civicuk.com/cookie-law/ then http://www.jonworth.eu/eu-cookie-law-compliance-in-wordpress/"
+tweet: "#wordpress & EU Cookie Law: start with http://www.civicuk.com/cookie-law/ then http://www.jonworth.eu/eu-cookie-law-compliance-in-wordpress/"
 ---

 There are several good tools to make your site comply to the cookie law: